dimakatsoseleb/alx-system_engineering-devops/0x00-shell_basics/README.md

+Display current directory contents
+.long format
+.with user and group IDs displayed numerically
-Display the current directory contents,including hidden files(starting with .)
+.And hidden files(starting with .)